Flood Insurance Explained: Cost, Coverage & Do You Need It?

 What Is Flood Insurance and Why Doesn't Homeowners Insurance Cover It?

 Standard homeowners insurance deliberately excludes flood damage because flooding is considered a high-risk, widespread peril that can affect entire communities at once.
 Insurers manage this risk by requiring a separate policy entirely.
-Your homeowners policy will cover sudden internal water events — like a burst pipe — but the moment floodwater enters from outside, you're on your own without dedicated flood coverage.
+Your homeowners policy will cover sudden internal water events like a burst pipe, but the moment floodwater enters from outside, you're on your own without dedicated flood coverage.
+To see how this compares with other common water damage scenarios, it's worth understanding the full list of exclusions.

 Homeowners Insurance